oVirt/ovirt-site/source/develop/release-management/features/engine/windows-guest-tools.html.md

 ** The above will install the ISO in /usr/share/ovirt-guest-tools-iso/ Copy it to where you need it...

-## Comments and Discussion

-This below adds a link to the "discussion" tab associated with your page.
-This provides the ability to have ongoing comments or conversation without bogging down the main feature page

 [oVirt Windows Guest Tools](Category:Feature) [oVirt Windows Guest Tools](Category:oVirt 3.5 Feature) [oVirt Windows Guest Tools](Category:Integration)